-In order to find a more reliable CR position in patients with a large CR-MI discrepancy, deprogramming of the neuromuscular system was performed using an acrylic stabilization splint [7, 17] (Figure 3).
+In order to find a more reliable CR position in patients with a large CR-MI discrepancy, neuromuscular system deprogramming was performed using an acrylic stabilization splint [7, 17] (Figure 3).
 This stabilization splint was constructed according to the principles of the mutually protected occlusion (Figure 4).
 All participants were instructed to wear the stabilization splints round the clock, except while eating and maintaining their oral hygiene.
-At each visit, centric stops and the posterior eccentric disclusion were evaluated using .008 mm colored articulating paper (Arti-Fol, Bausch Articulating Papers, Koln, Germany), and the splints were adjusted to optimum occlusal conditions for mutually protected occlusion.
+During each follow up, centric stops and the posterior eccentric disclusion were evaluated using 0.008 mm colored articulating paper Arti-Fol (Bausch Articulating Papers Inc., Nashua, NH, USA), and the splints were adjusted to optimum occlusal conditions for mutually protected occlusion.
 In order to track the condyles to a stable condylar position, centric relation records were taken every 15 days during the first two months of stabilization splint therapy and at one-week intervals during the third and/or fourth month of therapy.
-Stable condylar position was considered to be achieved when identical CPI values were obtained for three consecutive weeks.
+Stable condylar position was achieved when identical CPI values were obtained for three consecutive weeks.
 Neuromuscular deprogramming and stable condylar position in the fossa were obtained during the third or fourth month of splint application in all subjects.
 All mountings were performed on the same articulator.
 All the steps in this study were performed by the same trained operator.
 For statistical analysis, results were presented as mean ± standard deviation and median, while the testing of differences was performed with the nonparametric Mann-Whitney U test.
-Analysis was performed using the statistical package IBM Statistics SPSS v 23.0.
+Analysis was performed using the statistical package IBM SPSS Statistics for Windows, Version 23.0 (IBM Corp., Armonk, NY, USA).